-The "EE" tab contains a plot of fractional encircled and ensquared energies (EE) in purple and green, respectively, for the chosen target.
-Simple background subtraction is done in a way that is consistent with FWHM calculations before EE values are measured.
-The sampling and total radii, shown as black dashed lines, can be set in the "Settings" tab; when these are changed, click "Redo Pick" to update the plot and measurements.
+Fig. 6: "EE" tab of Pick area.

+tab; when these are changed, click "Redo Pick" to update the plot and measurements.
 The measured EE values at the given sampling radius are also displayed in the "Readout" tab.
 When reporting is requested, the EE values at the given sampling radius and the radius itself will be recorded under "Report" table, along with other information.